Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Once login is confirmed, the next page of actual ordering will show up.

 Chipotle's menu loads as a series of labeled pictures showing each of the kinds of items [2].
-And once an item is selected, it then loads the options specific for that menu item.
+Once an item is selected, it then loads the options specific to that menu item.

 <img src="https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/aa747fa0-f0eb-485d-9742-ce18ebf854f0" alt="Chipotle toppings example"  height="450">

-One option would be to just recreate the current ordering sheets with the same format with checboxes next to each item.
+One option would be to just recreate the current ordering sheets with the same format with checkboxes next to each item.

 <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/32851596/250412801-19be7b5f-ed5d-42bb-882a-7042fcce4b22.jpg" alt="Ordering Sheets image"  height="450">

 I think a screen more similar to Chipotle would be better if I included pictures [3].
 Using a scrolling list also means I can add and remove available items to fit the current menu without redesigning the interface.

-Chipotle's customization of orders is done by having the customer select which items to include, with meant being split into half portions if two are selected [2].
+Chipotle's customization of orders is done by having the customer select which items to include, with toppings able to be split into half portions when two are selected [2].

 <img src="https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/76fddee4-b6bc-4153-ac04-6c2a0af3affb" alt="half portions Chipotle displayed"  height="450">